 → Choose the split that favors your main goal, within the body recomposition focus.

-→ Stick to a plan that allows you to enjoy, stay motivated, and progressively overload week to week.
+→ Stick to a workout plan for body composition that allows you to enjoy, stay motivated, and progressively overload week to week.

 STRATEGY 2 – SLEEP REQUIREMENTS

 We’ll keep this short and sweet; because it’s the least sexy topic we’ll talk about today.
 Sleep – we all know we need more of it, yet we all ignore that and keep putting our sleep on the back burner.

 [Highly suggest you listen to this podcast on the science of sleep, with sleep researcher Greg Potter]

 The truth is, much of our results happen during our sleep.
 Think about it…